by Greg Dill Greg Dill- Medicare’s regional administrator for Arizona, California, Hawaii, Nevada, and the Pacific Territories.

 Her mom had fallen, broken her hip, and was getting admitted to the hospital for surgery.
 As you can imagine, my colleague was exhausted, worried, and facing some important decisions.
 Even as her mom was being prepped for surgery, the hospital’s care coordinator was asking which rehabilitation facility she should be sent to afterwards.

 As a fellow official of the U.S. Centers for Medicare & Medicaid Services (CMS), my associate has a better-than-average understanding of the healthcare system.
 But she’d never had to find a rehabilitation facility for a loved one.
 So she turned to an online tool CMS developed to help people find a suitable nursing home when they need one.
+If your friend or relative needs to move into a nursing home but would still like to keep some of their independence, then they may want to consider having a look at Immanuel assisted living locations for further information.

 The tool is called Nursing Home Compare and you can find it on our www.Medicare.gov website.
 Just click on the button that says “Find nursing homes.”
 Enter your zip code or city and you can begin your search.